Peshmerga: Inventory and capabilities

 Peshmerga forces largely rely on old arms captured from battles.
 The Peshmerga captured large stockpiles of weapons during the 1991 Iraqi uprisings.
 Several stockpiles of weapons were captured from the old Iraqi Army during the 2003 U.S. invasion of Iraq, in which Peshmerga forces were active.
 Following the retreat of the new Iraqi Army during the June 2014 Islamic State offensive, Peshmerga forces reportedly again managed to get hold of weapons left behind by the Iraqis.
 Since August 2014, Peshmerga forces have also captured weapons from the Islamic State.

 Peshmerga soldiers stand in formation during the Modern Brigade Course graduation ceremony.

 The Peshmerga arsenal is limited and confined by restrictions because the Kurdish Region has to purchase arms through the Iraqi government.
 Due to disputes between the KRG and the Iraqi government, arms flows from Baghdad to Kurdistan Region have been almost nonexistent, as Baghdad fears Kurdish aspirations for independence.
 After the Islamic State offensive of August 2014, multiple governments armed the Peshmerga with light arms, night-vision devices, and ammunition.
 However, Kurdish officials and Peshmerga stressed that they were not receiving enough and Baghdad was blocking arms from reaching the KRG, emphasizing the need for weapons to be sent directly and not through Baghdad.
-Despite this, the United States has maintained that the government of Iraq is responsible for the security of Iraqi Kurdistan and that Baghdad must approve all military aid.
-As of 2025, continued CTEF support provided vehicles, heavy equipment, small arms, ammunition, and non-lethal aid, with proposals for air defenses in the 2024 NDAA.
+In this context, in July 2016, US Acting Assistant Secretary of Defense Elissa Slotkin signed a memorandum with the KRG providing for direct funding of the Peshmerga without routing the funds through Baghdad.
+Despite this, the US has maintained that the government of Iraq is responsible for the security of Iraqi Kurdistan and that Baghdad must approve all military aid.

 The Peshmerga lack a proper medical corps and communication units.
 This became apparent during the Islamic State offensive in 2014 where the Peshmerga found itself lacking ambulances and frontline field hospitals, forcing wounded fighters to walk back to safety.
 There is also a lack of communication tools, as Peshmerga commanders are forced to use civilian cellphones to communicate with each other.
-Under the guidance of the US-led coalition the Peshmerga started to standardize it's weapons systems, replacing Soviet-era weapons with NATO firearms.
+Under the guidance of the US-led coalition the Peshmerga started to standardize its weapons systems, replacing Soviet-era weapons with NATO firearms.
 In 2015, for the first time, Peshmerga soldiers received urban warfare and military intelligence training from foreign trainers of the CJTF–OIR.
 Some Peshmerga of the MoPA have also been trained by American private military contractors like DynCorp.
 By 2025, advancements included the Peshmerga Medical Force Readiness Initiative to address field hospital shortages.
+As of 2025, continued CTEF support provided vehicles, heavy equipment, small arms, ammunition, and non-lethal aid, with proposals for air defenses in the 2024 NDAA.